fluent/fluent-bit-docs/administration/configuring-fluent-bit/multiline-parsing.md

 ```

 The lines that did not match a pattern are not considered as part of the multiline message, while the ones that matched the rules were concatenated properly.

+## Limitations

+The multiline parser is a very powerful feature, but it has some limitations that you should be aware of:

+* The multiline parser is not affected by the `buffer_max_size` configuration option, allowing the composed log record to grow beyond this size.
+Hence, the `skip_long_lines` option will not be applied to multiline messages.
+* It is not possible to get the time key from the body of the multiline message.
+However, it can be extracted and set as a new key by using a filter.